Sparkling Apple Juice - Martinelli's Copycat

-You all know how much I love to celebrate things, and one of the easiest ways to celebrate is with a toast!
-Sparkling Apple Cider (Martinelli’s) is a staple for us during the holiday season.
-Because everyone loves it so much, not it is pretty much a feature at any big party or gathering in the Bailey house!
+I love to celebrate things, and one of the easiest ways to celebrate is with a toast.
+Homemade Sparkling Apple Cider (Martinelli's) is a staple for us during the holiday season.

 If you want a few other ideas for drink recipes that will please a party crowd, try our Christmas Punch or our yummy Orange Frappe.

-Homemade Sparkling Cider is so easy to make!
-All you do is add frozen apple juice concentrate, white grape juice concentrate, 7up and ice in a punch bowl and serve!
+Homemade Sparkling Cider is so easy to make.
+All you do is add frozen apple juice concentrate, white grape juice concentrate, 7up and ice in a punch bowl and stir together.

 If you make this recipe please leave us a comment and review!
 They mean so much to us.